multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 #### [Day 57](https://www.hackingwithswift.com/100/57)
 > John Maeda, design lead at Automattic (the company behind Wordpress), put this rather succinctly: “Design used to be the seasoning you’d sprinkle on for taste; now it’s the flour you need at the start of the recipe.”

-- we add an image to pir view:
+- we add an image to the view:

 ```swift
 imageView = UIImageView(image: UIImage(named: "penguin"))